web3-storage/dealer/docs/architecture.md

 ## Spade integration

 Spade will read new offers available from the `offer-store` once it has availability to process more deals.
-Thanks to the `orderId` property, it will be able to properly sort and prioritize asked deals.
+Thanks to the `orderId` property, it will be able to sort submitted deals by desired priority.